Catalog of Solar Eclipse Saros Series

 The following string illustrates the sequence of the 73 eclipses in Saros 29: 7P 3A 14H 28T 21P

-The longest and shortest eclipses of Saros 29 as well as other eclipse extrema are listed below.
+The longest and shortest central eclipses of Saros 29 as well as largest and smallest partial eclipses are listed in the below.

-For an animation showing how the eclipse path changes with each member of the series, see Saros 029 Animation.
+For an animation showing how the eclipse path changes with each member of the series, see Animation of Saros 29.

 TD of